 - Make sure the address at your pick-up location is clearly visible from the street. - Make sure there is safe and easy access to your pick-up and drop-off locations.
 WTA needs obstruction free access with enough space to deploy a lift or ramp and to turn the bus around.
 If you are not sure your desired location is accessible alert WTA well in advance of your first ride.
 WTA staff will conduct an access check and, if necessary, work with you to make an alternate plan.
-WTA will only provide paratransit service if it is safe to access your pick-up and drop off locations. - Remain seated until the driver indicates he or she is ready to assist you.
+WTA will only provide paratransit service if it is safe to access your pick-up and drop off locations. - Follow the driver's directions and remain seated until they are ready to assist you.
 All riders, including PCAs, should expect to receive assistance getting on and off the bus.